kuznia-rdzeni/coreblocks/docs/scheduler/Overview.md

 - choosing the RS to which instruction should be dispatched
 - inserting instruction to RS

-Each of this phases can potentially take one clock cycle, but they can be merged as a potential future optimization.
+Each phase can potentially take one clock cycle, but they can be merged as a potential future optimization.
 During implementation each phase should be treated as a separate hardware block for future flexibility.